 What Are The Risk Factors For Sleep Apnea?

-There are some risk factors that increase the chances of sleep apnea in babies.
+Some risk factors increase the chances of sleep apnea in babies.

 - Hereditary Factor: Your child can contract it through genes.
 If there is another member of your family experience this condition, your child has more chance to contract it

-- High Birth Weight: Overweight babies pose the higher possibility of contracting sleep apnea.
+- High Birth Weight: Overweight babies pose a higher possibility of contracting sleep apnea.

 - Inborn Physical Defects: The birth defects in the baby’s face, neck, and parts of the mouth can increase the risk of sleep apnea.
 Likewise, inborn genetic issues (like Down’s syndrome) can also increase the risk of sleep apnea in babies